How to Add Bullet Points & Numbered Lists in WordPress

 That’s all about adding bullet points and numbered lists in WordPress.

-Now if you want to add more advanced bullet points, you can use the Ultimate Blocks plugin.
+Now if you want to add more advanced bullet points with icons, you can use the Ultimate Blocks plugin.

 You can choose any icon for your styled list from the block options panel.
 You can also choose icon color, icon size, item spacing, and add additional CSS properties to your list.